Valentine’s Day is just around the corner!

 Don’t want to miss a recipe?
 Sign up for the FREE Just One Cookbook newsletter delivered to your inbox!
 And stay in touch on Facebook, Google+, Pinterest, and Instagram for all the latest updates.
 Thank you so much for reading, and till next time!

-- 4 cold eggs (I decided to reduce an egg after taking the ingredient picture which shows 5 eggs.)
+- 4 large eggs (cold, I decided to reduce an egg after taking the ingredient picture which shows 5 eggs)

 - Center a rack in the oven and preheat the oven to 375 degrees F (190C).
 Butter an 8-inch baking pan, dust the inside of the pan with flour, and tap out the excess.

 - Line the bottom with parchment paper, butter the paper, dust the paper with flour and tap out the excess.
 Set aside.